Researchers kill spiders and turn them into claws

 The tests with the wolf spider show that these “necrobots” are already a great success.
 As grippers, the animals are able to lift objects that are heavier than themselves.
 The US researchers determined the force using small objects that were lifted, transported and set down again by the gripper arm spider.
 But why the dead wolf spider?
 After all, mechanical gripper arms can be produced very easily these days.

 The engineers at Houston’s Rice University see several advantages in their “necrobots”.
-On the one hand, the grippers blend in unobtrusively with their surroundings, and on the other, their bodies are exposed to natural decay.
+On the one hand, the grippers blend in unobtrusively into their surroundings, and on the other hand their bodies are exposed to natural decay.
 In other words: After use, they are biodegradable.

 It is still unclear where the spiders, which have been converted into gripping arms, will be used in the future.
 What is certain, however, is that it is not only scientific, but also has something of science fiction about it.
 A user writes on Facebook: “The return of the zombie spider.”